MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [x] Lower management fees compared to traditional full-service accounts.
 - [ ] Zero regulatory requirements or oversight.

-> **Explanation:** Robo-advisor platforms rely on algorithms to create, manage, and periodically rebalance diversified portfolios, usually at a lower fee structure.
-They are still regulated by CIRO and provincial securities commissions.
+> **Explanation:**( Robo-advisor platforms rely on algorithms to create, manage, and periodically rebalance diversified portfolios, usually at a lower fee structure.
+They are still regulated by CIRO and provincial securities commissions.)

----

 ### A tiered fee structure in a managed fee-based account implies: